 You can change your registration by simply logging back in with your AIA login, or the account login you created when you registered.
-Continuing education sessions can be added or removed through October 30.
+Continuing education sessions can be added or removed through October 29.
 To add a tour or event, you will have to go back to the Schedule page, select the new tour or event, and choose the “Update Schedule” button.
-This will take you back through the registration process and payment for this new event or tour.
+This will take you back through the registration and payment process for this new event or tour.

 If you would like to remove yourself from a tour or event, please contact the Texas Society of Architects at 512-478-7386

 Can I see my schedule after registration closes?

 Yes!
 Once you’ve registered, your schedule is accessible under “My Schedule.”
 You can access this schedule at any time leading up to and during the Conference.